Brasov City Guide: top things to do & places to visit

 The Black Tower and the White Tower are famous for their well-preserved medieval charm: find them at the edge of Brasov’s Old Town and climb to their top to get an equally stunning view of the city!

 Take a stroll by the fortification walls that connect all the towers in the city.
-They're all within walking distance from one-another and suitable for anyone used to moderate physical activity during their holiday.
+They're all within walking distance from one another and suitable for anyone used to moderate physical activity during their holiday.
 And don’t skip the city’s gates: Poarta Ecaterinei and Schei Gate.

 Local tip:

 Unless you want to wander aimlessly without knowing what you're looking at or search for a free walking tour of questionable quality, we offer a guided walking tour of Brasov.
-Our local guide will tell you about the city’s history dating back to the 13th century, local culture and help you make the most out of your time in Brasov.
+Our local guide will tell you about the city’s rich history dating back to the 13th century, local culture and help you make the most out of your time in Brasov.

 You'll find out why was the city so important it needed to be fortified